Have you seen red banded mango caterpillar symptoms?

-Eggs are laid by the fawn coloured adult moth on the peduncle (fruit stalk) and after 7-8 days hatch into larvae, which tunnel into the flesh and then into the seed.
+Adults are approximately 12mm long and fawn colours.
+Eggs are laid on the peduncle (fruit stalk) and after 7-8 days hatch into larvae, which tunnel into the flesh and then into the seed.
 Larvae feed for 15-20 days and pupate in the soil for around 20 days, before emerging as the adult moth to continue egg-laying.
 The biology and life history of RBMC is not completely understood.

 |Where does it occur?|

 RBMC exists in India, Burma, the Philippines, Java and Sulawesi in Indonesia and Papua New Guinea.
 It may be more widely distributed in South-East Asia than records indicate.
 Since 1990 it has been detected on several Torres Strait Islands and is now known to occur at several locations near the northern tip of Cape York Peninsula.

 Due to the isolation of RBMC detections on Cape York Peninsula and Torres Strait, it poses no immediate threat to the mango industry.
 The detections should also not affect national or international trade from commercial mango production areas.
 Biosecurity Queensland regularly surveys Cape York Peninsula for RBMC and other mango pests.

 The Far Northern Biosecurity Zones have been established to prohibit the movement of the pest and carriers such as fruit, plants and soil to the rest of Queensland.
 The Coen Information and Inspection Centre is enforcing controls on mango fruit and plant movement.